-The energy efficiency programmes "Saving at Home I" and "Saving at Home II" combined with the "Social Electricity Tariff"64 - a subsidy aiming to safeguard vulnerable consumers - were not implemented with the goal of resolving the energy poverty problem; rather indirectly they act as drivers towards policy-making.
+The energy efficiency programmes "Saving at Home I" and "Saving at Home II" combined with the "Social Electricity Tariff"64 - a subsidy aiming to safeguard vulnerable consumers - were not implemented with the goal of resolving the energy poverty problem; they act rather indirectly towards addressing it.
 Concerning the question about available financial programmes and incentives that could aid energy poverty tackling, 23.2% replied firmly that such programmes were not available, 19.7% were not aware whether they were available and 25.4% admitted knowledge of their availability but also bureaucratic impediments to their utilization (Diagram 7).
 57.1% referred to the "Social Electricity Tariff", the heating oil allowance and the "Saving at Home" programme as supportive tools in addressing energy poverty.
-The particular findings demand for actions and measures.
-Targeted buildings' energy upgrade programmes for vulnerable/poor citizens, wider and more inclusive dissemination of information on energy poverty and curtailing bureaucratic procedures can also be confirmed as effective.
+The particular findings demand for actions and measures, such as targeted buildings' energy upgrade programmes for energy vulnerable/poor citizens, wider and more inclusive dissemination of information on energy poverty and curtailing bureaucratic procedures.